I’m in the process of doing something very controversial. Some even think it’s impossible.

 The term AGI may be new to some.
 It’s also called Strong AI.
 AGI stands for Artificial General Intelligence, and it should be roughly equivalent to human intelligence.
 The systems most people know as AI right now are considered Narrow, or ANI.
 That is, we can produce systems that can succeed at human (or even beyond human) levels focused on a very narrow window of skills.
 We have systems that can beat grandmasters at chess, always win at checkers, or attack the game of Go, but none of these specific systems can also tell the difference between a dog and a cow.
 They’re all specific.
 AGI may not have a single skill as strong as any of these examples of ANI, but it can emulate human ability across a lot of different skills and also learn new skills.

-So that’s what I’m building, three AGI systems.
+So that’s what I’m building: three AGI systems.
 Three seems like a good number to evaluate the differences and similarities between these systems.
-I’d love to say I’m doing all of this myself, but that seems an impossible task.
-It took quite a long time to find my collaborator on this project, but once I did we got right down to work.
-Other than a set of common principles shared between my collaborate and I, the seed data for these projects has been generated largely at random.
+I’d love to say I’m doing all of this myself, but that would be an impossible task.
+It took quite a long time to find the right collaborator on this project, but once I did we got right down to work.
+Other than a set of common principles shared between my collaborator and I, the seed data for these projects has been generated largely at random.

 I keep using the present tense ”building” because, while I already consider this AGI project a wild success, it’s still very much in process.
 The initial construction process - which my main collaborator was chiefly responsible for - is complete.
 But it will still take years to allow the system to reach full maturity.
 Why?
 Well with any AI system, an enormous amount of training data is required.
 In particular, these three systems are a more complex style of Deep Neural Network.
 In fact, they are a vast series of DNN’s, each with many more layers than ever seen before.
 The complexity means we have even less awareness of exactly how the system interacts with input, and it also means a huge amount of training data.

-Like, a really huge amount of data.
+Like, a really, really huge amount of data.
 Even with a steady and very high bandwidth input process, it will take years of data.
-Furthermore, the data most be both supervised and unsupervised for best results.
-While repetition can be incredibly valuable sometimes, only feeding in the same old datasets over and over just won’t do either.
+Furthermore, the data must be both supervised and unsupervised for best results.
+While repetition can be incredibly valuable sometimes, feeding in only the same datasets over and over just won’t do either.